MisoAI/miso-wordpress-plugin/customization.md

 add_filter('miso_post_to_record', 'my_miso_post_to_record_0', 10, 2);
 ```

+Alternatively, you can also place it in `functions.php` of your theme.

 ### Modify the filter function

 Here is an example to add a prefix to `product_id`: